contao/docs-archive/manual/en/04-managing-content/rss-atom-feed.md

 ### XML files

-The XML files are generated automatically in the `share` directory of your Contao installation.
-In this example : `share/events.xml`.
+The XML files are generated automatically in the `web/share` directory of your Contao installation.
+In this example : `web/share/events.xml`.